Blackpool Tower: Other former attractions

+Maintenance

 Painting the Tower structure takes seven years to complete, and the workers who maintain the structure are known as "Stick Men".
 There are 563 steps from the roof of the Tower building to the top of the Tower, which the maintenance teams use for the structure's upkeep.
 If the wind speed exceeds 45 mph, the top of the Tower is closed as a safety precaution; if the wind reaches 70 mph the tower top sways by an inch.
 5 mi of cables are used to feed the 10,000 light bulbs which are used to illuminate the Tower.
-In April 2002, the Tower maintenance team was featured in the BBC One programme Britain’s Toughest Jobs.
+In April 2002, the Tower maintenance team was featured in the BBC One programme Britain's Toughest Jobs.